$125 off any CGM Plan. Use code FALL125

 Chopping board with cut up broccoli, peppers, carrots, cucumbers, and cherry tomatoes

-It’s important to watch out for sodium content when you’re reading the nutritional information of your favorite frozen meal.
+It's essential to watch out for sodium content when you're reading the nutritional information of your favorite frozen meal.
 Frozen meals tend to be higher in sodium, with some reaching up to 40 percent of your daily recommended intake in just one meal.
-High sodium intake has been linked to high blood pressure, which may be a precursor for heart disease and stroke in those who are salt-sensitive.
+High salt content intake has links to high blood pressure, which may be a precursor for heart disease and stroke in those who are salt-sensitive.

 Five Healthier Frozen Dinners Recommended by a Nutritionist

-Now that we’ve uncovered some of the things to look out for when shopping for frozen meals, here are some healthier options recommended by Nutrisense nutritionist Heather Davis MS, RDN, LDN that you may want to consider the next time you’re in a hurry.
+Now that we've uncovered some things to look out for when shopping for frozen meals, nutritionist Amanda Donahue, MS, RD, CD, recommends some healthier options you may want to consider the next time you're in a hurry.

-Remember that you’ll want to have a look at the ingredients list of the food you are choosing.
-You can also consult a registered dietitian or nutritionist for further advice based on your individual health needs.
+Remember to look at the nutrition labels of the food you are choosing.
+You can also consult a registered dietitian or nutritionist for further advice based on your health needs.

 1) Frozen Wood-Fired Pizza from Whole Foods